Bionif92/Cursos-de-Programacion/Javascript.md

 const inactiveCostumers = _.difference(customers, activeCustomer);
 ```

-With CDN copies, you copie the url, and put it on the html on `scr` without adding the j
+**With CDN copies, you copie the url, and put it on the html on `scr` without adding the js file**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc1NDcwNDgxNyw1NDYzNzM3NjhdfQ==
+eyJoaXN0b3J5IjpbMTU3Mzg3NDY4OCw1NDYzNzM3NjhdfQ==
 -->